maxwelladapoe/vue3-musicplayer/README.md

 # Vue3 Music Player
-A simple HTML offline audio player built with Vue3
+A simple HTML offline audio player built with Vue3.

+You can check it out [HERE](https://hungry-varahamihira-725364.netlify.app)

 ## Project setup
 ```